-This was most people’s reaction when I said I was walking the Larapinta Trail.
-After we moved past the “Lara what?” questions and I explained it’s a 230km hike through central Australia they inevitably said there was nothing there but sand and snakes.
-It’s a common misconception and many people think there is nothing but desert in central Australia but they couldn’t be more wrong.
+This was most people’s reaction when Anna Kernohan, of Carry on Wandering, said she was walking the Larapinta Trail.
+After we moved past the “Lara what?” questions and Anna explained it’s a 230km hike through central Australia, they inevitably said there was nothing there but sand and snakes.
+It’s a common misconception and many people think there is nothing but desert in central Australia but they couldn’t be more wrong...

 The Larapinta Trail runs along the MacDonnell Ranges between Alice Springs and Mt Sonder and if you love spinifex grass, close encounters with snakes, being overrun by millions of ants and jaw dropping scenery then this is the hike for you.

 When you are doing nothing but walking for 2 weeks straight you can’t help but notice everything around you.
 The many different shades and textures of sand, the difference in vegetation as you approached a water source, the number of animal tracks along the trail and the sounds of shale scraping on shale as you walk over land that is the remnants of an ancient sea.

 You notice all the different kinds of spinifex grasses and how each one tries a different way to attack you.
 Some just scratch you on the way past, others will just stab you with their needle sharp “leaves” and the special ones will stab you then break the ends off so you have something to do in camp that night by pulling thorns out.